 They also demonstrate learning agility (Competence), Create An Inclusive Environment and demonstrate Compassion for people.
 These form the What-ness of real leaders.

 Complementing their Who-ness and What-ness, real leaders shape the culture of their organisations by ensuring their people’s daily behaviours are guided by their shared corporate values as they strive toward sustaining performance excellence for their organisations.
-Collectively, these are known as the 8 Essentials of leadership which are in essence, leadership behaviors that are relevant through times.
+Collectively, these are known as the 8 Essentials of leadership which are in essence, leadership behaviours that are relevant through times.

 Real leaders exercise great responsibilities and utilise their personal influence for the benefit of the good of others and the community as real leadership is not about a position in a corporate setting.